kkthecompguy/fig-finance/README.md

 # fig-finance
 fig-finance MERN stack Technical Test

-## Setup/Installation Requirements

-This project uses the MERN stack - Mongodb, Express, React and Node.

-### Set up your coding environment

-The portal's folders at this point are made up of a front end built on React, and a backend built off Node.

 #### Backend set up
 To set up this project, you need (on Linux):